 If a student needs more time to make progress, they can repeat a full level once to get a better grade or to be more confident.
 If the student needs to repeat a level twice, CPC needs the student to be on probation.

-Can-do Goals per Level
+Conversation Program Can-do Goals per Level

-Each level has specific goals that students should meet.
-These are benchmarks that will allow them to succeed in an academic and professional setting.
+Each level has specific performance goals that students should meet.
+These are benchmarks that will allow them to be successful oral communicators in a private or public setting.